 - Shatner was quite reluctant to do the "getting old" theme in Star Trek II: The Wrath of Khan.
 He was eventually talked into it, but did get his wish that they not include a line which mentioned how old Kirk was.

-- The film Hook has a Big Lipped Alligator Moment where Tinkerbell (Julia Roberts) inexplicably grows to normal size and has a semi-romantic scene with Peter Pan (Robin Williams).
+- Hook has a Big-Lipped Alligator Moment where Tinkerbell (Julia Roberts) inexplicably grows to normal size and has a semi-romantic scene with Peter Pan (Robin Williams).
 Reportedly, this scene happened because Roberts demanded at least one scene in which she acted alongside Williams rather than a greenscreen.
 This, among other such tantrums and fits of diva behavior, inspired the crew to nickname Roberts "Tinkerhell".
-Steven Spielberg went on the record to say he'd never work with her again; to her credit, she owned up to her behavior later on, stating she wasn't right after her failed marriage with Lyle Lovett.
+Steven Spielberg went on the record to say he'd never work with her again; to her credit, she owned up to her behavior later on, stating she wasn't right from her relationship problems off-set.

 - Alan Rickman only agreed to play the Sheriff of Nottingham in Robin Hood: Prince of Thieves on the condition that he could play the character however he wanted.
-He played him as a Laughably Evil Large Ham in an otherwise straight-faced Robin Hood adaptation.
+He played him as a Laughably Evil Large Ham in the otherwise straight-faced Robin Hood: Prince of Thieves.
 He's often considered the best thing in the film.

-- Bruce Willis apparently did a lot of this during Live Free Or Die Hard (at least), greatly frustrating the director and some of the other actors.
-On the other hand, according to Kevin Smith (who told the story in one of his "Evening" shows) it's probably for the better: the studio apparently wanted a lot more low-brow humor and goofiness and weren't afraid to make the story suffer for it, which Willis essentially refused to allow.
+- Willis apparently did a lot of this during Live Free or Die Hard (at least), greatly frustrating the director and some of the other actors.
+On the other hand, according to Kevin Smith (who had a role in the movie, and told the story in one of his "Evening" shows) it's probably for the better: the studio apparently wanted a lot more low-brow humor, goofiness, and other un-Die-Hard things, and weren't afraid to make the story suffer for it, which Willis refused to allow.
 When they tried to tell him he couldn't make the changes he wanted, he abruptly finished the argument by asking, "So who's your second choice to play John McClane?"

 - Of course, many other times Bruce Willis did this and its impact on the film wasn't so positive.
 During Cop Out he explicitly ignored Kevin Smith's instructions/direction and generally behaved like a dick, to the point that Smith (who previously idolised Willis) said he would never work with him again and would never work with anybody he'd idolised in his youth either.

-- Willis wanted an inordinate sum of money for about four days' work on The Expendables 3.
+- Willis wanted an inordinate sum of money for about four days' work on The Expendables 3; he was initially offered $3 million for his services, and according to Sylvester Stallone, Willis arbitrarily asked for $4 million.
 This coupled with the fact that, as previously mentioned, Willis is very difficult to work with, led to Sylvester Stallone firing him outright and replacing him with the infinitely nicer and more preferable Harrison Ford.

 - Ralph Bakshi, known for his animated films aimed at adult audiences, got this with Kim Basinger during the production of Cool World.
-She convinced producer Frank Mancuso Jr. to change the script to make it more kid-friendly.
+She convinced producer Frank Mancuso Jr. to change the script to make it more kid-friendly, hoping to show it to cancer-stricken children.
+Unfortunately, the movie was written as a hard R-rated thriller in which a half-toon, Half-Human Hybrid went on a psychotic killing spree.
 Mancuso was already having the script rewritten to remove all of the horror elements because he was bored with the genre, so this went from being an R-rated horror film to an R-rated comedy to a PG-13 comedy.